Viktor, Yulia feud holds key to EU deal with Ukraine

 With this option, Yanukovich would get a hefty pat on the back from the 28-member EU and land a deal that would earn him a niche in history.

-That should fortify him for a bruising time ahead in relations with big neighbour Russia which is readying for "protectionist" action against its former Soviet ally because of its swing to the West.
+That should fortify him for a bruising time ahead in relations with big neighbor Russia which is readying for "protectionist" action against its former Soviet ally because of its swing to the West.

 His magnanimity might even cut the ground from under the opposition in time for his 2015 bid for re-election.
 It might bring a gentler, more human touch to his image of unforgiving, bullying hard-man.